 This value exchange is exactly what a registration wall involves.

-Generally, a wall is used on a website to block content and ask visitors for a value exchange in order to gain access.
-More specifically, a register wall asks a user to create a free account before being able to view content.
+Generally, a wall is employed on a website to block content and ask visitors for a value exchange in order to gain access.
+Whilst a paywall requires a user to pay to access content, a registration wall asks a user to create a free account before being able to view content.

 - Track how users engage with your content: normally, visitors to your site are anonymous and it’s difficult to collect valuable data.
-However, if every user is required to create an account, and login on every visit, you’ll gain an understanding of their behavior, habits, desires and needs as well as put all this information to a single user profile.
-This tracking and data collecting can also be done across devices, meaning you can compare, for example, behavior on your app vs on a browser to provide yet more valuable insights.
+However, if every user is required to create an account, and login on every visit, you’ll gain an understanding of their behavior, habits, interests and needs as well as put all this information to a single user profile.

-- Form in the registration process: when a user creates an account on your site, they’ll need to provide some basic information at your request.
+- Form in the registration wall: when a user creates an account on your site, they’ll need to provide some basic information at your request.
 This is usually demographic data such as gender, date of birth (age), location, job title, etc, as well as their email address.
 Even this small amount of data will be useful to you, providing the foundations of a user profile that can then be gradually added to.
-This is called progressive profiling and is arguably the optimal way to use a regwall to collect first-party data - you ask for the bare minimum from a user in the account creation stage, even just requiring their email, and then more information can be gathered as they engage with your content.

-- Create user segments: with data collected from registered users, you can create audience groupings and adapt a user experience depending on their context.
-This can be particularly useful if you’re using a regwall as part of a subscription model.
-For example, segmenting your audience based on their profile (age, location, job title) will allow you to present each group with an adapted subscription offer that has the highest likelihood of conversion for that type of user.
-For B2B companies, this segmentation means that any products that you might launch in the future can be directly targeted at potential customers on your site, and in a way that they seem most responsive to.
+- Create user segments: with data collected from registered users, you can create audience groupings and adapt a user’s experience accordingly.
+This can be particularly useful if you’re using a registration wall as a soft conversion step before a paywall.
+For B2B companies, this segmentation also means that any products that you might launch in the future can be directly targeted at potential customers on your site, and in a way that they seem most responsive to.

-- Customer loyalty and closer relationship with users: when it comes to creating a community of members on your site, many assume they have to be paying users (i.e. as part of subscription).
+- Customer loyalty: when it comes to creating a community of members on your site, many assume they have to be paying users (i.e. as part of subscription).
 However, building a registered community can be free for the users, help to keep them loyal to your company as well as build a closer reader-media relationship.
 As you engage with users and provide them with value, your audience will grow organically.